cfillion/reapack/README.md

 ### Linux

-1. Install gcc, tup, ruby and php
+1. Install gcc-multilib, tup, ruby and php
-2. Install boost, curl and sqlite3 development files
+2. Install boost, curl and sqlite3 development files (32-bit and 64-bit versions depending on your vendor)
 3. Build using `rake`
-4. Copy or link `x64/bin/reaper_reapack64.so` to `~/.REAPER/UserPlugins`
+4. Copy or link `x64/bin/reaper_reapack64.so` or `x86/bin/reaper_reapack32.so`
+  to `~/.REAPER/UserPlugins`

 ### macOS